-Thirty percent of the individual cash bonuses were based upon achievement of certain corporate financial objectives and seventy percent of the individual cash bonuses were based upon attainment of each officer's individual performance objectives.
-The corporate performance objectives for the 2000 fiscal year were achieved at an overall rate of ninety-one percent, and the individual performance objectives for the 2000 fiscal year were achieved at an overall average rate of ninety-two percent.
-Accordingly, the bonuses payable to the executive officers on the basis of corporate and individual performance for the 2000 fiscal year were made in the form of cash and stock option grants.
+Thirty percent of the individual cash bonuses were based upon achievement of a corporate performance objective and seventy percent of the individual cash bonuses were based upon attainment of each officer's individual performance objectives.
+The corporate performance objective and the individual performance objectives for the 2001 fiscal year were achieved at an overall rate of ninety-four percent.
+Accordingly, the bonuses payable to the executive officers on the basis of corporate and individual performance for the 2001 fiscal year were made in the form of cash and stock option grants.
 The number of common shares subject to each bonus option grant was determined pursuant to a formula under which a specific number of option shares was targeted for each executive officer at the start of the fiscal year, and the number of option shares actually awarded was based upon the percentage to which the corporate performance targets for the fiscal year were attained.
-Each option will become exercisable in 48 successive equal monthly installments, contingent upon the executive officer's continued employment with us.